gearglow/ReptiliaWithATwist/The List.md

 "Tell you later, 'Mione," Elysia whispered back.

 "Ah, Fudge," Lucius Malfoy said as he swept in with his family.
-Elysia was doubly disappointed, both for the presence of the Malfoys and the defusing of the rising tensions between Fudge and the Bulgarians.
+Elysia was doubly disappointed, both for the presence of the Malfoys and the interruption to the rising tension between Fudge and the Bulgarians.

 Mr. Malfoy introduced his wife and son to the Minister.
 Draco caught sight of Elysia and blushed, but turned away with a scowl when she smirked at him.